ChrisGuzak/Win32XamlApp/readme.md

 Look in the debugger output window for Xaml parsing errors, it identifies line and offset of the error.

 ## Speical clone instructions
 Be sure to clone this repo with `--recurse-submodules` ([docs with details](http://git-scm.com/book/en/v2/Git-Tools-Submodules#Cloning-a-Project-with-Submodules)).
-Alternatively run `git submodule init;git submodule update` in the Win32AppHelper folder.
+Alternatively run `git submodule update --init` to use the Win32AppHelper submodule.

 `git clone --recurse-submodules https://github.com/ChrisGuzak/Win32XamlApp.git`